sidneykung/twitter_hate_speech_detection/README.md

 - How did you prepare, analyze or model the data?
 - Why is this approach appropriate given the data and the business problem?

+## Data Understanding

+1. What is the overall polarity of the tweets?
+2. What are the most popular hashtags of each tweet type?
+3. Which phrases have the most importance in modeling?

 ## Results
 ***Present key results***

 Questions to consider:
 - How do you interpret the results?
 - How confident are you that your results would generalize beyond the data you have?

+## Recommendations

+## Final Modeel Performance

 ## Conclusion
 ***Provide conclusions about the work done, including any limitations or next steps.***